The 7 Classes of Forklift Trucks

 Class 6: Electric and Internal Combustion Engine Tractors

 These vehicles are versatile and can be used in a variety of applications.
 They can be equipped with either internal combustion engines for outdoor use or battery powered electric motors for indoor use.

-Rough terrain forklifts are fitted with large floatation type tires for outdoor use on difficult surfaces.
-They are often used at construction sites to transport and lift building materials to various job site locations.
-They are also common with lumber yards and auto recyclers.
+Rough terrain forklifts are fitted with large floatation tires for outdoor use on difficult surfaces.
+They're often used at construction sites to transport and lift building materials to various job site locations.
+They're also common with lumber yards and auto recyclers.